Jamie-/Status/README.md

 3. Run `git clone https://github.com/Jamie-/Status.git`
 4. (Only if using the GUI config panel) Run `sudo chmod 777 path/to/install/services.ini`.
 5. Modify the config to your preference (the default config is adequate for use) using either a GUI text editor or using a command line based one like `vi` or `nano`.
-6. Navigate to the install path in your browser! (example http://localhost/status)
+6. Navigate to the install path in your browser\! (example http://localhost/status)

 ### Theming ###
 At the moment the only themes available are the traditional textured black theme and no theme at all.
 The chosen theme is selectable in the `config.ini` file and the theme itself resides within `themes/<theme_name>/`.
 Custom themeing is fairly straightforward, I'll write a tutorial/manual at a later date but it's very simple.